11 inch Hand-Forged Khukuri Knife 5160 Jeep Leaf Spring Blade

 Edge (58-60 RC): Razor sharpness that holds through hardwood

-Traditional Craftsmanship: Hand-hammered by 3rd-generation, Kami's(Nepalese bladesmiths) using charcoal forges and water quenching
+Traditional Craftsmanship: Furthermore, Hand-hammered by 3rd-generation, Kami's(Nepalese bladesmiths) using charcoal forges and water quenching

 Ergonomic Rosewood Handle: 6-inch blocker design prevents slippage during heavy chopping, contoured for exact hand positioning

-Authentic Scabbard: Water buffalo leather exterior, pinewood core lined with traditional Laha(anti-rust resin)
+Authentic Scabbard: Additionally, it features water buffalo leather exterior, pinewood core lined with traditional Laha(anti-rust resin)

 Technical Specifications